 Primary Offenses in California

-A primary offense is the initial charge an individual is arrested for in California.
-For example, say a woman is arrested for assault, then released on bail.
-While on bail she commits battery, causing severe bodily injury.
-This act of assault would be her “primary” offense.
+A primary offense is the initial charge an individual gets arrested for in California.
+For example, say a woman gets arrested for assault then released on bail.
+While on bail, she commits battery, causing severe bodily injury.
+The act of assault would be her “primary” offense.

 Secondary Offenses in California